aajonusnet/aajonusnet/md/Interviews/Healthwatch Interview.md

 J: So what happened to you and your company out there on the West Coast?

-A: Well, I'm overseer of about 60 clubs in the United States, anywhere from 40 to 60, depending upon whether their clothes are open.
+A: Well, I'm overseer of about 60 clubs in the United States, anywhere from 40 to 60, depending upon whether they're closed or open.
 And that's depending upon what the government tries to do.
 And I have contracts with farmers to supply members with their own food.
 So I contract with farmers, probably have about 40 to 60 altogether.
 I don't like to give out exact figures because the government's always watching.

 J: Yep.